opencadc/storage-inventory/minoc/PutTransaction.md

 ```
 202 (Accepted)
 X-Put-Txn={transaction id}
-Content-Length={number of bytes currently stored}
+Content-Length={number of bytes stored}
-Content-MD5={MD5 checksum of bytes currently stored??}
+Content-MD5={MD5 checksum of bytes stored}
 ```

 get state, commit, and abort: as above

 This pattern defines one feature: PUT can append by uploading more content in the same transaction.
+The client can make use of the
+Content-Length to decide if it needs to send more bytes.
+Te client can only feasibly use the Content-MD5 to decide if it should commit or abort.

 TBD: In the context of large files (~5GiB) the Content-Length header in the initial request is required so the implementation can decide (i) if resume will be supported, and (ii) how to store the data. implementation limitations give something like:
 * Content-Length not provided: txn, resume, default behaviour: fail if exceed implementation limit
-* Content-Length not provided, X-Content-Stream=true: txn, resume, implementation prepares to accept large amount of content
+* Content-Length not provided, X-Content-Stream=true: txn, (resume), implementation prepares to accept large amount of content, client probably cannot resume
 * Content-Length provided, {length} <= X: txn, no resume
 * Content-Length provided, {length} > X: txn, resume If resume is not supported, the PUT with X-Put-Txn and {body} would fail with a 400 (405?).